NEMALIMAHESH/m2_EmbSys/1_project/1_Requirements/README.md

 * Features
- * Used to absorb Oxygen Saturation.
+ * Used to calculate the temperature.
  * It tells about the effects of breathing interventions.
  * It alerts the low oxygen levels, particularly in new born babies.
  * Used in Ambulances,Hospitals,Home Care.